Updated July 23, 2020

 The Pentax Approach to Program

-All of the manufacturers had to make changes or additions to their existing lens mounts in order to incorporate Program capability, some more extensively than others.
+Aside from Canon and their FD mount (introduced in 1970), most Japanese SLR makers had to modify their lens-to-camera interfaces in the early-'80s in order to incorporate Program capability, some more extensively than others.
 The big challenge was to convey specific information about the position and size of the aperture of the lens at a given setting to the body so that an accurate calculation of exposure could be made.
 Pentax' engineers came up with a novel approach that, while permitting use of their existing K-mount, would allow them to enable not only Program operation but also other future advances.
 They named this modified mount KA.
 Instead of using mechanical means (levers and cams), they integrated a series of electrical contacts into the flange of the lens mount which, when a compatible lens was mounted, would convey two pieces of information to the camera body: 1) the maximum (widest) aperture value of the lens and, 2) how many total stops the lens had.
 Five contacts were used to transmit this information by using different combinations of conducting (metal) and non-conducting (plastic) discs inlaid on the lens' mounting flange.
 This produced a 5-digit binary (0 or 1 were the values that could be produced) code that identified the lens' maximum aperture from f/1.2 to f/8) to the camera (pretty clever :-)).
 While this modification to the lens mount was instantly noticeable, a second, but no less important change in the operation of the mechanical aperture actuator in the SMC-A lenses had to be made in order for Program mode to be a viable one as far as exposure accuracy was concerned.
 On the older K-mount (SMC and SMC-M) lenses, the aperture actuator lever moved proportionally to the diameter of the aperture opening.
 This is termed non-linear (the physical distance traveled by the lever between stops is not equal).
 This was sufficient for aperture-priority exposure (Pentax's choice for auto exposure prior to Program) because the camera could adjust the shutter speed incrementally to compensate for any slop in the actual f/stop (calculated using the area of the aperture opening) versus the transmitted value.
 But successful Program (or Shutter-priority, for that matter) operation required more precision, so Pentax changed the movement of the aperture actuator lever to a linear (equal distances between f-stops) one based on the area of the aperture opening (the actual f-stop).
-Nikon had done the same thing (changing from non-linear to linear aperture actuation) when they introduced their AI-s lenses in 1982.
+Canon had pioneered this approach with the introduction of its FD lenses and Nikon had done the same (changing from non-linear to linear aperture actuation) when they introduced their AI-s lenses in 1982.
 For a more in-depth (READ: geekier) explanation, check out this page.
 The beauty of Pentax' solution was that the new SMC-A lenses were completely backwards compatible with the older Pentax K- and M- bodies while opening up new possibilities for further advances (such as Auto Focus).
 Alrighty then, with that out of the way, let's take a closer look at the two bodies Pentax would use to plant their flag on planet Program.

 The Super Program (aka super A)